Svxcghd/statistical_attacks/README.md

 To run this project, make sure pandas is installed use this command in terminal to verificate that pandas is already installed: pip install pandas

-Notes: for the frecuency analyzer with file its neccesary to put the text or the file in the same directory in your archives where is the frecuency analyzer with file
+Notes: for the frecuency analyzer with file and ciphertext its neccesary to put the text or the file in the same directory in your archives where is the frecuency analyzer with file